BasirS/poke-analytics_project/README.md

 ### PokeAPI
 - **Purpose**: PokeAPI offers comprehensive data on individual Pokémon, including stats, types, and abilities.
 - **Connection**: By combining game sales data with Pokémon-specific attributes from PokeAPI, we aim to understand how Pokémon design and abilities contribute to a game’s success.
-  *Example*: Iconic Pokémon like Charizard (Fire/Flying type, popular starter evolution) may attract more players.
+  *Example*: Iconic Pokémon like Greninja (Water/Dark type, popular starter evolution and known for its special form known as "Ash-Greninja") attract more players.

 ---